alexandrubagu/simplehttp/README.md

 ## Usage

-*Note*: You can load HTTPotion into the Elixir REPL by executing this command from the root of your project:
+*Note*:You can load HTTPotion into the Elixir REPL by executing this command from the root of your project:

 ```elixir
 $ iex -S mix